cianmawhinney/microsoft-pneumothorax-classifier/README.md

 | EfficientNet no augmentation             | 0.509  | 0.8229     | N/A               | N/A         |

 # Infrastructure
-The infrastructure is hosted in Azure, using ML Studio.
-Deployments are automated using GitHub Actions so that when changes are made to the model or user interface, they are
+The ML related infrastructure is hosted in Azure using Azure's Machine Learning Service, while the user interface is deployed to GitHub pages.
+Deployments are automated using GitHub Actions so that when changes are made to the model or user interface, they are reflected in production.

 ## Architecture Diagram
 ![Architecture Diagram](docs/images/Architecture%20Diagram.drawio.svg)